hapostgres/pg_auto_failover/docs/ref/reference.rst

-      uri            Show the postgres uri to use to connect to pg_auto_failover nodes events         Prints monitor's state of nodes in a given formation and group state          Prints monitor's state of nodes in a given formation and group standby-names  Prints synchronous_standby_names for a given group file           List pg_autoctl internal files (config, state, pid) systemd        Print systemd service file for this node
+      uri            Show the postgres uri to use to connect to pg_auto_failover nodes events         Prints monitor's state of nodes in a given formation and group state          Prints monitor's state of nodes in a given formation and group settings       Print replication settings for a formation from the monitor standby-names  Prints synchronous_standby_names for a given group file           List pg_autoctl internal files (config, state, pid) systemd        Print systemd service file for this node